Mark Belanger: Major leagues

+Belanger was nicknamed "The Blade" because of his tall, narrow and angular frame—6 ft 1 in (1.85 m) and 170 pounds (77 kg).
 Belanger was a flashy fielder and won eight AL Gold Gloves (1969, 1971, and 1973–78).
+He is second all-time in defensive WAR, behind only Ozzie Smith and just above teammate third baseman Brooks Robinson.
 He was also named to the All-Star team in 1976.

 Belanger joined a select group of shortstop-second baseman combinations who each won Gold Gloves in the same season while playing together (in 1969 and 1971 with Davey Johnson and again with Bobby Grich each year between 1973 and 1976).
-Because Brooks Robinson won the AL Gold Glove at third base each season during the 1960–1975 stretch, the left side of the Orioles' infield was seemingly impenetrable.
+Because Brooks Robinson won the AL Gold Glove at third base each season during the 1960–1975 stretch, the left side of the Orioles' infield was seemingly impenetrable, described by Detroit Tigers manager Mayo Smith as like "'trying to throw a hamburger through a brick wall'".
+Along with eight-time gold glove center fielder Paul Blair, the Orioles defense from 1969-73 is considered among the greatest ever; and Belanger and Robinson are considered among the greatest fielders ever.